Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

     Nextflow provides a set of implicit variables that can be used in your workflows.
 These variables are predefined and can be used to access information about the workflow environment, configuration, and tasks.

     We will use [`$projectDir`](https://www.nextflow.io/docs/latest/script.html#configuration-implicit-variables) to indicates the directory of the `main.nf` script.
 This is defined by Nextflow as the directory where the `main.nf` script is located.

+!!! info "The `params` and `process` names do not need to match!"

+    In the `INDEX` process, we defined the input as a path called `transcriptome`, whereas the parameter is called `transcriptome_file`.
+These do not need to be identical names as they are called in different scopes (the `INDEX` process scope, and `workflow` scope, respectively).

 Recall that [parameters](https://www.nextflow.io/docs/latest/module.html#module-parameters)
 are inputs and options that can be customised when the workflow is